SurniaUlula/wpsso-um/readme.txt

 = 1.6.2 =

 (2017/04/22) Removed the side metaboxes for WPSSO v3.41.0, which includes a new dashboard settings page.
-Added a warning message if one or more non-stable / development update version filters is selected (the notice can be dismissed for one month).
+Added a warning message if one or more non-stable / development update version filters is selected.

 = 1.6.1 =